4 Ways to Lose Money Due to your Windows

 - Low E: Stands for Low-Emissivity.
 An extremely thin film coating is applied on top of the glass.
 The coating will reflect radiant infrared energy, which means the radiation cannot get through while letting the sunlight your room.
 It will also stop any drafts caused by convection, as the heat is reflected back into the room off of the window.

 - Obscure: Glass that allows light to come through but does not allow a view.
 Frosted glass is more commonly used but ground glass and translucent glass is also an option.

 - Glue Chip: A textured glass surface that is created by a chipping controlled action of a certain type of glue.
 It will allow sunlight to come through but be distorted.

 - Rain Glass: A textured glass surface that gives the look of water running downwards.
 A small amount of sunlight will come through.
 Mainly used for bathrooms.

 - Triple: 3 panes of glass that will reduce noise while maintaining energy efficiency, and get rid of any cold spots.

 There is also an option for a “Foam Fill” which doesn’t allow air to circulate the frame unlike the hollow windows, which are not filled with anything.
 Foam improves a frame’s structural strength and improves performance for vinyl and fiberglass frames.
 It will also help with any outside noises as it acts as an enhanced sound insulation.

-If you are unsure which style is right for you, give us a call 519-268-6331 and we will have our Salesman go over best options.
-To book an appointment head over to our Appointment Request Page.
+If you are unsure which style is right for you, give us a call 519-268-6331 and we will have our reps go over your best options.